Niketkumardheeryan/ML-CaPsule/Consumer Complaint Dataset/README.md

 We use a Random Forest Classifier to categorize each complaint into one of the five financial classes.
 The text data undergoes preprocessing, and we create a TF-IDF matrix for feature extraction.
 The model is then trained and evaluated on this matrix.

 ### Performance
-The Random Forest model achieves approximately 80% accuracy, with performance metrics varying slightly across the different complaint categories due to class imbalance.
+The Random Forest model achieves approximately 79.6% accuracy, with a weighted F1-score of 0.80.
+Performance metrics are slightly varied due to class imbalance, with the model performing best on the majority class (Credit Reporting).

 ## Installation
 1. Clone this repository: